Exercise 2 - Vector data via OGC API - Features

 is downloaded inside the Elasticsearch Docker container and then loaded into Elasticsearch.

-After this we need to rebuild the docker image:
+After this we need to rebuild the Docker image:

 docker compose build